Career Counseling & Assessment

 - The Johnson City Mentor Program, a partnership between Binghamton University and the Johnson City School District, provides Johnson City students with role models and extra academic support.
 BU students encourage mentees to develop their organizational, planning and social skills while serving their community.

-- Liberal Arts to Careers Externship is a new program that provides Harpur sophomores with the opportunity to job shadow a Harpur alumna/us when classes are not in session.
+- Liberal Arts to Careers Externship is a program that provides Harpur students with the opportunity to job shadow a Harpur alumna/us when classes are not in session.
 Selected students are matched with a professional to explore a specific career and gain insight into the realities of the workplace.

 Job Search Assistance